Getting your dog to play – It’s all a matter of “desire”!

 Chasing him will make him think that you are competing for the toy and force him into taking avoiding action.
 He will likely take the toy to a particular spot in the room and lie down with it to chew.
 SLOWLY get up and move toward him without looking him in the eye.
 Sit on the floor, extend your arm and stroke him, gently reassuring him with your voice.
 Do not attempt to take the toy from him at this stage.
 When he drops the toy, quickly grab it and tease him with it, return to the spot from which you originally threw it and drop it.
 Allow him to pick it up and take it back to his “safe spot”.
 (The place where he took it to chew on it.)
 Again, walk over to him without looking him in the eye, sit on the floor, stroke him and speak to him softly.
 As before, when he releases the toy, grab it, tease him with it, and return it to the throwing place, drop it and allow him to pick it up and take it to his safe spot.
 Repeat this whole process as many times as he is willing to participate in the game.
+If he starts to lose interest, stop the game immediately.
+Offer him a treat and when he drops the toy, gently pick it up.
+Tell him what a good boy he is and take him for a walk or do something that he likes.
+The idea is to simply let him know that the game is over, not that he did something to cause you to take his toy.
 Play this game for two or three sessions.

-This time, throw the toy and when your pup runs to pick it up, YOU go and sit in the “safe spot” where he had been taking the toy during the previous sessions.
+This time, throw the toy and when your pup runs to pick it up, YOU go and sit in the ‘safe spot’ where he had been taking the toy during the previous sessions.
 Your pup should bring the toy right to you and lie down next to or behind you to be stroked.
 Stroke him and tell him what a wonderful pup he is.
 Repeat this exercise several times.
-Next, move your position about six feet in any direction from the “safe spot”.
-If your pup takes the toy to the old location and lies down with it, ignore him for a few seconds then use your voice to encourage him to come closer to you.
-Pat or scratch the floor.
-When he comes to you do not touch the toy.
+Next, move your position about six feet in any direction from the ‘safe spot’.
+If your pup takes the toy to the old location and lies down with it, ignore him for a few seconds then use your voice to encourage him to go closer to you.
+Pat or scratch the floor, your leg etc. Whatever it takes to have him want to go to you.
+When he goes to you do not touch the toy.
 Scratch him, rub him and praise him lavishly.
 Gently take the toy from him and throw it for him again.
-Repeat these sessions several more times.
+Repeat these sessions several more times as long as he is enjoying the game.
 Your pup should bring the toy to you wherever you are sitting .

 The “trading” step.
-When your pup comes to you with the toy, gently take it from him, praise him, and throw a second toy for him to chase.
+When your pup goes to you with the toy, gently take it from him, praise him, and throw a second toy for him to chase.

 Let us know how this works!